 Information for students

 Students will register for the Policy Clinic in the Winter (ENV 203A) and Spring (ENV 203B).
 Students must take ENV 203A before they can enroll in ENV 203B.
-Both ENV 203A and 203B are letter graded for 4-units.
+Both ENV 203A and 203B are 4-units and letter graded.
 The Program Coordinator will provide all second-year and approved 12-month students with the CRN when registration opens.

-Final presentations are open to the public and are hosted in late May/ early June.
-Students are expected to present in-person.
+Final presentations are open to the public and are hosted in early June.
+Students are expected to attend in person and are graded based on their presence during the entire day.
 There will be a public reception that follows presentations.

 After the Policy Clinic concludes, a summary report is written by the instructor evaluating each group's work.
 The report includes client mid-point and final survey results as well as each student's Policy Clinic Report.
 These elements are reviewed and approved by the Comprehensive Exam Committee.